Dental Anxiety Management Guide: Understanding Causes and Helpful Coping Tips

 Regulations and Policies Related to Dental Care

-In India, dental practice regulations are guided by the Dental Council of India (DCI) under the Dentists Act.
-The council oversees education standards, professional registration, and ethical guidelines for dental practitioners.
+In India, dental practices are regulated by the Dental Council of India (DCI) under the Dentists Act.
+This body ensures proper education, registration, and ethical conduct among dental professionals.

 Helpful Tools and Educational Resources